-Gynostemma is an ancient herb, but remained out of the public eye for most of human history.
+Gynostemma is an ancient herb that's remained out of the public eye for most of human history.

 This is because it mainly grew in the high mountains of China.
-The locals living where it grew knew it well, and it was a highly revered herb for its spectrum of health-promoting benefits.
-However, it wasn’t until the 1400’s that it started to attain its celebrity status amongst herbalists.
+The locals that lived in its growth range, and it was a highly revered herb for its spectrum of health-promoting benefits.
+However, it wasn't until the 1400's that it started to attain its celebrity status amongst herbalists.

-There are many benefits of the mighty gynostemma, but perhaps its strongest asset is its ability to modify problematic insulin and blood sugar levels.
+There are many benefits of the mighty gynostemma, but perhaps its strongest asset is its ability to interact with insulin and blood sugar levels.

 Recent studies have shown that gynostemma exerts a lot of its benefits by increasing the body's sensitivity to insulin, making it more effective at keeping blood sugar levels at optimal levels.

 This is important because the source of a lot of our cardiovascular problems is rooted in dysfunctional blood sugar metabolism.

 By allowing insulin to do its job more effectively, gynostemma can prevent or slow the resulting inflammation, and high cholesterol that eventually follows.

 It has a high saponin content, several of which are shared with other tonic herbs like Panax ginseng, Panax quinquefolius, and Panax notoginseng.

 - Fatty liver disease